 Someone ask me why I celebrate national poetry month.
 I gave them the most copied answer: To celebrate poetry and poets.
-I have been hyperactive at writing poetry from prompts, reading about the veteran poets and different poetry forms, and learning more about publishing and speaking.
+I have been hyperactived at writing poetry from prompts, read about the veteran poets and different poetry forms, and learned more about publishing and speaking.
 I even participated in more contests and Poetry slams.
 I started to feel that this was the time to shed some light on the effects of poetry.
-I start researching the underground scenes.
+I started to research the underground scenes.
 Guerilla poetry was becoming popular in Sacramento by ZFG.
 So I started to do video of me performing poetry in public areas.
 I took the idea of poetry and started to live by it.
 It became a weird addiction to me.

 This is my second year diving into poetry this deep.
 My tweet poems were starting to get more attention, I performed a few guerilla poems at various public places, I spent more time studying new poems and forms in the various Libraries, I took second place in my monthly Sacramento Poetry Slam, and I pursued to write and blog 30 poems in a month for Napowrimo that I will make into a chapbook.
 I, even, started a poetry information zine called Iambic for the Sacramento Poetry community.